Holographic superconductors at zero density: Equations of motion and holographic renormalization

 We can derive the free energy in a different approach, following \cite{Caldarelli:2016nni} to calculate the mass of the black holes in Einstein-scalar systems by holographic renormalization.
 In the Fefferman-Graham (FG) gauge, the AdS$_4$ metric is written in the form

-where $\tilde{z}$ is the FG radial coordinate, and $g_{ij}$ is a 3-dimensional metric, which raises/lowers the $i, j$ indexes.
+where $\tilde{z}$ is the FG radial coordinate, and $g_{ij}$ is a three-dimensional metric, which raises/lowers the $i, j$ indices.
 The asymptotic behavior of the metric and scalar field near the AdS boundary is

 The boundary condition for a multi-trace deformation is specified starting from the alternative quantization.
 The single-trace source is written as

 where $\mathcal{F}(\phi_a)$ is a polynomial, and $J_\mathcal{F}=0$ specifies a sourceless condition.
 With a general boundary condition for the scalar field, we need to add an additional finite boundary term $S_\mathcal{F}$ to the renormalized on-shell action \cite{Caldarelli:2016nni}: